While the dictator Saparmurat Niyazov banned gold teeth because they offended him, he adored gold statues of himself.

 In 2006, Niyazov died of heart failure.
 His successor, Gurbanguly Berdymukhamedov, declared in January 2010 that the Arch of Neutrality would be removed and reassembled on the outskirts of Ashgabat.
-However, it was not until August of 2010 that the statue was finally removed.
-A new Neutrality Monument was planned to take its place, this one 95-meters tall, for a cost of more than $200 million, and was opened in 2011, reportedly with the gold statue as an integral feature.
+However, it was not until August of 2010 that the statue was finally removed and reassembled on the outskirts of Ashgabat, surrounded by a huge park.

 The monument is still open to visitors, who can buy tickets for the elevators into the monument to enjoy city views.